 Step 1: Click on File Explorer on the taskbar.

 Then you can see a newly created cmd shortcut appear on Windows 10 desktop.
-Double click the shortcut to run Command Prompt or right click on the shortcut and select Run as administrator so that you can open Command Prompt as administrator.
+Double-click the shortcut to run Command Prompt or right-click on the shortcut and select Run as administrator so that you can open Command Prompt as administrator.

 The above are the two methods to create a shortcut on desktop in Windows 10.
 Of course, it should be similar in any other Windows.
 This page I take Control Panel and Command Prompt as an example.
-You also can do that for other programs, files, folders, computers, or internet address.
+You can also do that for other programs, files, folders, computers, or internet address.